gustavocelani/ctf_walkthrough/018-HackNos_1/README.md

 ### Serching Vulnerabilities

-After login we can find Drupal version: `7.57`.\
+After login we can find Drupal version: `7.57`\
 \
-In CVE Details ( https://www.cvedetails.com/vulnerability-list/vendor_id-1367/product_id-2387/version_id-242112/Drupal-Drupal-7.57.html ) are 7 vulnerabilities to explore.\
+In CVE Details of this Drupal version ( https://www.cvedetails.com/vulnerability-list/vendor_id-1367/product_id-2387/version_id-242112/Drupal-Drupal-7.57.html ) are 7 vulnerabilities to explore.\
-We will explore the **CVE-2018-7600**.
-It is a Remote Code Execution (RCE) and has a Metasploit modeule **Drupalgeddon2** ( https://www.exploit-db.com/exploits/44482 ).
+We will explore the **CVE-2018-7600**.\
+It is a Remote Code Execution (RCE) and has a Metasploit module **Drupalgeddon2** ( https://www.exploit-db.com/exploits/44482 ).
 ```
 msf6 > search drupalgeddon2